oicr-gsi/shesmu/docs/plugin-pinery.md

 set to an array, then any pipeline listed will be considered clinical.
 If it is `null`, then the legacy behaviour is enabled where the pipeline `Clinical` or any pipeline starting with `Accredited` will be considered clinical.

+Pinery as of version 3.2.0 supports multiple containers in a run, however, Shesmu does not.
+Records for runs with multiple containers will be discarded and the Prometheus metric `shesmu_pinery_multiple_containers` will indicate the problematic runs.